PL97/TTL/index.md

 <div align="center">
 <figure><img src="figures/dense-truncate.png" width="864"></figure>

 <figcaption>Figure 5: The illustration of different truncation level of the DenseNet121.
-T1 - T4 correspond to truncation that target at low - high level feature reuse. </figcaption>
+T1 - T4 （T4 is denoted by '-F' in the figure, representing 'Full transfer'） correspond to truncation that target at low - high level feature reuse. </figcaption>
 </div>